QuentinAndre/Website/content/post/circling-pvalues-is-fine/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "In Defense of 'Circling p-values'"
 subtitle: "You noticed that the p-values in a paper are close to .05.
 Does this make you a bad person?
-Can 'circling p-values' ever be a useful heuristics?
+Can 'circling p-values' ever be a useful heuristic?
 My two cents on an (apparently?) controversial topic."
 summary: "You noticed that the p-values in a paper are close to .05.
 Does this make you a bad person?
-Can 'circling p-values' ever be a useful heuristics?
+Can 'circling p-values' ever be a useful heuristic?
 My two cents on an (apparently?) controversial topic."
 authors: [Quentin André]
 tags: [Tutorial]
 categories: []